-Man killed in crash at Hunters Creek apartment complex
+Man, 61, struck, killed by own car at Hunters Creek apartment complex

 [TRENDING: Injunctions filed against girl slammed by deputy | SpaceX launches satellites | OK to dream: Snow in Florida?]

+Troopers said no one witnessed the crash, but investigators believe the man, of Venezuela, was driving a 2006 Nissan Sentra and struck a 2013 Honda Accord that was parked at the complex.

+The man got out of the Sentra, which drove forward and struck him before hitting the Accord again and two other vehicles, according to an FHP report.

-The man was taken to Osceola Regional Hospital, where he was pronounced dead.
+The man, whose name has not been released, was taken to Osceola Regional Hospital, where he was pronounced dead.

 No other details have been released.